Info

 In cloud environments including GCP and AWS, instance types are pre-configured.
 In general,

-there are no restrictions on instance types as long as these system requirements and
+there are no restrictions on instance types as long as these system requirements are met.
+However, it is highly

-stay with the Recommended Cloud Instance Types.
+recommended to stay with the Recommended Cloud Instance Types for production.

 For hyper-converged deployments, it is important that node sizing applies to the dedicated resources consumed by simplyblock.
 Hyper-converged instances must provide enough of resources to satisfy both, simplyblock and other compute demand, including the Kubernetes worker itself and the operating system.